Roland Freisler: Death

 On the morning of 3 February 1945, Freisler was conducting a Saturday session of the People's Court when United States Army Air Forces bombers attacked Berlin, led by the B-17 of Lieutenant Colonel Robert Rosenthal.
 Government and Nazi Party buildings were hit, including the Reich Chancellery, the Gestapo headquarters, the Party Chancellery and the People's Court.
 Hearing the air raid sirens, Freisler hastily adjourned the court and ordered that the prisoners be taken to an air raid shelter but he stayed behind to gather files before leaving.

 A bomb struck the court building at 11:08, causing a partial internal collapse and a masonry column came crashing down on Freisler, crushing and killing him instantly.
 A large portion of the courtroom also landed on Freisler's corpse.
 The flattened remains of Freisler were found beneath the rubble still clutching the files he had stopped to retrieve.
 Among the files was that of Fabian von Schlabrendorff, a bomb plotter who was on trial that day and facing execution.

 A differing account stated that Freisler "was killed by a bomb fragment while trying to escape from his law court to the air-raid shelter" and that he "bled to death on the pavement outside the People's Court at Bellevuestrasse 15 in Berlin".
 Schlabrendorff was "standing near Freisler when the latter met his end".
 (Note: Freisler's death saved Schlabrendorff, who after the war became a judge of the Constitutional Court of the Federal Republic of Germany (Bundesverfassungsgericht).)
 Schlabrendorff was re-tried and acquitted, and survived the war, ultimately following Freisler as a judge, on the Federal Constitutional Court.

-A foreign correspondent reported, "Apparently nobody regretted his death".
-Luise Jodl, wife of General Alfred Jodl, recounted more than 25 years later that she had been working at the Lützow Hospital when Freisler's body was brought in, and that a worker commented, "It is God's verdict".
-According to Mrs. Jodl, "Not one person said a word in reply".
+A foreign correspondent reported, "Apparently nobody regretted his death."
+Luise Jodl, wife of General Alfred Jodl, recounted more than 25 years later that she had been working at the Lützow Hospital when Freisler's body was brought in, and that a worker commented it was "God's verdict".
+According to Mrs. Jodl, "Not one person said a word in reply."
 His body was buried in the grave of his wife's family at the Waldfriedhof Dahlem Cemetery in Berlin.
 His name is not recorded on the gravestone.

 Personal life

-He married Marion Russegger on 24 March 1928; the couple had two sons, Harald and Roland.
+Freisler married Marion Russegger on 24 March 1928; the couple had two sons, Harald and Roland.